TiffanyLeeRusso/react-flask-mysql-template/README.md

 # react-flask-mysql-template

 A basic app template for MySql, Python Flask, React, and Bootstrap.
+The app allows adding, editing, and deleting users from a database.
+Users have a single "name" field for example purposes.

 *This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).*